Selwyn Tsunami Evacuation Zones

 Evacuation Zones map embedded from Canterbury Maps (may take some time to load on some systems) - View full in new window

-The Red Zone – This zone covers marine and beach areas.
-In a small tsunami Civil Defence may warn people to stay away from beach and marine areas due to strong and unpredictable currents and waves.
+The Red Zone – This zone covers marine and beach areas and Te Waihora Lake Ellesmere.
+In a small tsunami Civil Defence may warn people to stay away from beach and marine areas and off the lake due to strong and unpredictable currents and waves.

 The Orange Zone – Covers the coastal area of Selwyn and around the edge of Te Waihora Lake Ellesmere.
 The boundaries for this zone are based on scientific advice of the maximum credible event that could impact Selwyn.
 They are regularly reviewed to take into account the latest research.
 If Civil Defence issues a warning to evacuate the Orange Zone, all people in this zone should immediately implement their emergency plan and evacuate – preferably to a relative or friend’s address outside the Orange Zone, or otherwise to one of the three Emergency Centres listed below.